laravel/docs/sanctum.md

     axios.defaults.withCredentials = true;

+If your application makes server side requests in order to server side render content make sure the `referer` header is correctly filled with your application domain.

 Finally, you should ensure your application's session cookie domain configuration supports any subdomain of your root domain.
 You may accomplish this by prefixing the domain with a leading `.` within your application's `config/session.php` configuration file:

     'domain' => '.domain.com',